Yunus0or1/Text-Classification-Python/README.md

  - For a complex neural tranlator the layer is: Bidirectional &#8594; TimeDistributed &#8594; Dropout &#8594; TimeDistributed .
  - No hot encoding.
  - However achieved very poor performance due to lack of translation data.
 Only 400 data are available.

+## Road-Condition-Analysis

+ - This is research based project that is **IEEE ICCIT 2020**.
+ - The research is based on road condition analyses of Dhaka city from social media posts.
+ - ***machine_classification.py***  contains source code of road condition anaylsis using differen machine learning algorthims such as **MultinomialNB**, **LogisticRegression**, **KNeighborsClassifier**
+ - No hot encoding.
+ - However achieved very poor performance due to lack of translation data.
+Only 400 data are available.